 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against Co-Dx, Ampio, Sinovac, and Lottery.com and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Sept.
-11, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Co-Diagnostics, Inc. (NASDAQ: CODX), Ampio Pharmaceuticals, Inc. (NYSEAmerican: AMPE), Sinovac Biotech Ltd. (NASDAQ: SVA), and Lottery.com, Inc. (NASDAQ: LTRY, LTRYW).
+NEW YORK, Sept.
+11, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Co-Diagnostics, Inc. CODX, Ampio Pharmaceuticals, Inc. AMPE, Sinovac Biotech Ltd. SVA, and Lottery.com, Inc. LTRY LTRYW))).
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: May 12, 2022 – August 11, 2022